5T33Z0/Clover-Crate/ACPI/README.md

 The `MCFG` (Memory Mapped Configuration Table) describes the location of the PCI Express configuration space, and this table will be present in a firmware implementation compliant to this specification version 3.0 (or later).
 Helpful when using a MacBook or MacBookPro SMBIOS.
 The author of the patch is vit9696.

 If `FixMCFG` is enabled, the MCFG table will be corrected.
-However, discarding this table is also possible with the "Drop Tables" feature.
+However, discarding this table is also possible using the "Drop Tables" feature.

 ## Halt Enabler